Understanding the physics of the tango walk

 When I first embarked upon this mad journey, one of the great challenges was the music.
 I didn’t particularly like it; couldn’t tell the difference between a tango, vals and milonga; couldn’t hear the phrasing in the more complex songs; sometimes couldn’t even hear the beat.
-At a milonga, there were many tandas where I wouldn’t even attempt it.
+At a milonga, there were many tandas I wouldn’t even attempt.

 Since then, I’ve been listening to lots and lots and lots of tango music.
-I’m glad I use Spotify for tango and Apple Music for everything else, otherwise my Apple Music preferences algorithm would be completely destroyed.
+I’m glad I use Spotify for tango and Apple Music for everything else, otherwise my Apple Music preferences algorithm would have been completely destroyed.
 Spotify recommends tango, the whole tango and nothing but the tango.

 I can now mostly tell the difference between tango, vals and milonga within the first ten seconds or so.
 (For those needing an explanation, you’ll find it in this piece.)
 Milonga is very obvious when the syncopated beat is front and centre.
 Vals I identify more by the circular feel than by actually hearing the difference between 2/4 or 4/4 and 3/4, but that method still works pretty reliably.